 The Latin name is Ilex and the most common holly is Ilex Aquifolium.
 They vary in height so you must take care in choosing a variety suitable for your garden.
 They can be clipped back and used for hedging.
 If you want berries you must buy a male and female holly as berries are only found on the female.
 Hollies are hardy and prefer well drained soil and will grow in sun or shade.
 Don't try to transplant it because it will surely die!

 This small tree has lovely pendulous flowers in spring and early summer but the seeds are very poisonous so it should not be grown if you have young children who may eat them.
 It is hardy and grows best in full sun in any kind of soil as long as it isn't boggy.

 This is another tree where mature heights vary with different types so check before buying.
 They are grown for their dramatic flowers which are often scented.
 Although they are hardy, flower buds can be damaged by late frosts.
 They should be grown in sun or semi shade with shelter from the wind.
 All types like fertile, well drained soil but some only do well on alkaline chalky soil whilst others need an acid soil so check before buying.

 Better known as the crab apple, this decorative tree also gives fruits that can be used in preserves.
 They are especially good for adding to jams and jellies using fruit like blackberries that are low in pectin.
 They are hardy and do best in full sun.
 They are not fussy about soil but don't like boggy ground.

-This genus of trees and shrubs is better known as the cherry and the ornamental types are grown for their wonderful flowers that can engulf the whole tree.
-The flowers vary in color and the trees in height depending on the variety so choose carefully.
-They can be grown in any soil as long as it isn’t waterlogged.
+These genus of trees and shrubs is better known as the cherry and the ornamental types are grown for their wonderful flowers that can engulf the whole tree.
+The flowers vary in colour and the trees in height depending on the variety so choose carefully.
+They can be grown in any soil as long as it isn't waterlogged.